slackalaxy/cran2crux/README.md

 	R CMD INSTALL . -l $PKG/usr/lib/R/library
 }
 ```
-The dependencies fields (`# Depends on:` and `# Optional:`) are automatically filled, however the corresponding ports are not created.
+The dependencies fields are automatically filled, however the corresponding ports are not created.
 Adding the `-r` option will create ports for `Seurat` and what it depends on, recursively:

     cran2crux Seurat -r